Piwimau/SCUnit/README.md

   [`getopt()`](https://www.man7.org/linux/man-pages/man3/getopt.3.html) to support long command line options like `--help` or `--version` in addition to the standard short ones.

-If your platform supports these two features, you can go ahead and build SCUnit from source using the provided [Makefile](Makefile).
+If your platform supports these features, you can go ahead and build SCUnit from source using the provided [Makefile](Makefile).
 Run `make help` first to see a useful overview of all options, which should produce something like this:

 ```plaintext